mevdschee/php-crud-api/README.md

 $api->executeCommand();
 ```

 NB: The "socket" option is not supported by MS SQL Server.
+SQLite expects the filename in the "database" field.

 ## Documentation